pvcraven/syllabi/elements/CMSC-150.rst

 --------------

 * Course title:
-  CIS 150 Introduction to Programming
+  CMSC 150 Introduction to Programming
 * Catalog course description:
   This course introduces computer programming, emphasizing algorithm design and implementation using conditionals, loops, functions, recursion, and